codeREADr/api/1.0/contents/Scans.md

 <a name="head"></a><h1>API: Scans</h1>

-Make sure to read the [API Overview](../README.md) before this document.
+Make sure to read the [API Overview](../README.md) before reading this document.

 <a name="retrieve"></a><h2>Retrieving a List of Scans / Searching Scans</h2>